OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 **Challenge** 7 (2,900 XP)

 ***Innate Spellcasting***.
 The oni's innate spellcasting ability is Charisma (spell save DC 13).
-The oni can innately cast the following spells, requiring no material components:
+The oni can innately cast the following spells, requiring no material **Components:**

-At will: *darkness, invisibility*
+At will: darkness, invisibility

-1/day each: *charm person, cone of cold, gaseous form, sleep*
+1/day each: charm person, cone of cold, gaseous form, sleep

 ***Magic Weapons***.
 The oni's weapon attacks are magical.